Frank Mebane: Political involvement and the Fishing Creek Bridge

-County residents were enraged by the signing of the contract, and the political situation became so tense that Pruitt resigned and was replaced by anti-bridge commissioner.
+County residents were enraged by the signing of the contract, and the political situation became so tense that Pruitt resigned and was replaced by an anti-bridge commissioner.
 The anti-bridge commissioners, now comprising the majority on the county board, resolved to not honor the bridge contract.
 The contractor nevertheless continued to work on the project, and completed the bridge by November.
 Mebane arranged for his Spray Water Power and Land Company to give the firm $25,000 in liberty bonds to help cover their expenses.
 The connecting road project was left unfinished.